sim-ware/country-finder/README.md

 * ~~commit .sh of example curl request 200 to `https://restcountries.eu/rest/v2/all`~~
 * ~~install Jest as dev dependency and scaffold simple 'sum' example test~~
 * capture and return curl request in axios
+* create ability to run `index.js` with command line argument
 * create subset of returned data from `test.sh` to test with
 * use example `sum` test to scaffold function that inserts inputString into `https://restcountries.eu/rest/v2/name/{name}`, replacing `{name}`
 * use that test and function to scaffold new function that only returns countries with region value "Europe"